 Although it is not a governing regulation for the disposal of LLW and DU at Clive, Title 40 CFR Part 191, promulgated by the U.S. Environmental Protection Agency (EPA), provides a useful and general definition for the scope of a PA analysis of a radiological disposal facility.
 The PA 1) identifies the processes and events that might affect the disposal system, 2) examines the effects of these processes and events on the performance of the disposal system, and 3) estimates the cumulative releases of radionuclides considering the associated uncertainties caused by all significant processes and events (40 CFR 191).
-The identification of FEPs is essential to the development of the conceptual site model (CSM) and model scenario development process (see Conceptual Site Model for Disposal of Depleted Uranium at the Clive Facility).
+The identification of FEPs is essential to the development of the conceptual site model (CSM) and model scenario development process (see Conceptual Site Model white paper).

 This report serves to document and examine the universe of FEPs that may apply to the disposal of depleted uranium (DU) waste at the Clive Facility.
-FEPs that are screened and identified as relevant for the Clive facility PA are identified in this white paper and are further elaborated in the CSM document.
+FEPs that are screened and identified as relevant for the Clive facility PA are identified in this white paper and are further elaborated in the CSM white paper.